Feng Dao: Early years

 Feng Dao was born in 882, during the reign of Emperor Xizong of the late Tang.
 His family was from Jingcheng (景城) in modern Cangzhou, Hebei.
 His ancestors had been farmers and scholars.
 Feng Dao himself was said to be virtuous and tolerant in his youth, studious and capable in writing.
 He did not look down on poor clothes or food and was willing to endure hard labor and poverty to support his parents.

 Yan

 At some point, he was invited by Liu Shouguang, one of the major late-Tang warlords, to serve as a secretary at the prefectural government of Liu's capital Youzhou in modern Beijing.
-By 911, the Tang had falled to the Later Liang, Liu had first submitted to the Later Liang and then declared his own state of Yan, and Feng had become a military advisor to Liu.
+By 911, the Tang had fallen to the Later Liang, Liu had first submitted to the Later Liang and then declared his own state of Yan, and Feng had become a military advisor to Liu.
 In that year, Liu gathered his troops and prepared to attack Yiwu in modern Baoding, Hebei, ruled at the time by a de facto independent military governor (jiedushi) named Wang Chuzhi.
 Wang was allied with the larger state Jin and supported its opposition to the Later Liang.
 Feng tried to urge Liu not to attack Yiwu, arguing that the time was inopportune.
 This angered Liu, who imprisoned him but spared him from execution after others interceded on his behalf.